Play (Moby album): Release and promotion

 The licensing approach proved successful in increasing Play's visibility, and subsequently radio and MTV airplay for the album's songs began to pick up.
 The album re-entered the top 100 of the UK Albums Chart in January 2000, slowly climbing positions and finally reaching number one three months later, spending five weeks at the top.
 It remained on the chart for the remainder of 2000, and in the UK was the fifth best-selling album, as well as the best-selling independent album, of that year.
 By October 2000, Play had attained platinum certifications in 17 countries and topped the charts in seven.
 While it only reached number 38 on the American Billboard 200 chart, the album sold over two million copies in the US, enjoying steady sales for months and constant popularity.
 Play has been certified platinum in more than 20 countries, and with over 12 million copies sold worldwide, it is the biggest-selling electronica album of all time.

 Eight singles were released from Play: "Honey" on August 24, 1998, "Run On" on April 26, 1999, "Bodyrock" on July 12, 1999, "Why Does My Heart Feel So Bad?" on October 11, 1999, "Natural Blues" on March 6, 2000, "Porcelain" on April 25, 2000, "South Side" on October 10, 2000, and "Find My Baby" on October 16, 2000.
 The first six all reached the top 40 of the UK Singles Chart.
-"South Side", which for its single release was remixed to include additional vocals from No Doubt singer Gwen Stefani, became Moby's first single to chart on the Billboard Hot 100, where it peaked at number 14.
+"South Side", which for its single release was remixed to include additional vocals from No Doubt's lead singer Gwen Stefani, became Moby's first single to chart on the Billboard Hot 100, where it peaked at number 14.
 Numerous music videos were commissioned for the album's singles, directed by filmmakers such as Jonas Åkerlund ("Porcelain"), Roman Coppola ("Honey"), Joseph Kahn ("South Side"), and David LaChapelle ("Natural Blues").